Daybreak:Volume 1 Chapter 8

 "I was searching for my cup... but I couldn't find it and was getting thirsty, so I just used yours..."

-She eyed the silver goblet that sat on the bedside table, which could be infused with ether to conjure clean, refreshing water out of thin air by summoning it from underground water tables.
+She eyed the enchanted silver goblet that sat on the bedside table.
+It could be infused with mana to conjure clean, refreshing water out of thin air by summoning it from underground water tables.

 "It was on the floor also, just beyond your reach.
 I thought you might have been poisoned, but I scanned both the cup and your system with Detection and nothing suspicious came up.
 Neutralize spells had no effect on you, nor would Rejuvenate wake you up.
 You did not have any wounds or noticeable bruises that would indicate being attacked by an intruder either.
 Do you remember anyone or anything suspicious coming into the room, or feel any lingering pains at the moment?"

 Kaede took a moment to run through her memories again.
-She had spent the entire afternoon reading, and chatted with Marina during her cleaning visit.
-It was just like most other weekdays since she had been here.
+She had spent the entire afternoon reading.
+She then chatted with Marina when the maid came to clean the room.
+It was just like most other weekdays since she had arrived.

 "...No.
 Nothing unusual happened.
 And... my body aches, but not in any specific spot as much as all over."